How do you download base64 images in React Native?

 To convert string to base64 algorithm works as follows:

-Now, we will see how to download the base64 converted image to our device.
+Now, we will see how to download the convert base64 to image react native, to our device.

 First, to download it to our devices we will need to give permission to write and read external storage.